-- 4.1 There was an increase in the number of temporary furnished flats made available by RSLs during 2020/21 and 2021/22 to address the issues faced by the service as a result of Covid-19.
-Although a number of these were short-term, there was an overall increase in the pool of temporary furnished flats.
-With these additional flats, it is estimated that the number of income generating units in 2022/23 over which to spread costs is 1,690. - 4.2 In arriving at the recommended reasonable charge regard has been had to the Scottish Government Code of Guidance (interim update November 2019), and in particular paragraph 8.84.
+- 4.1 There has been an increase in the number of temporary furnished flats made available by RSLs during 2024/25.
+It is estimated that the number of income generating units in 2025/26 over which to spread costs is 1,764. - In arriving at the recommended reasonable charge regard has been had to the Scottish Government Code of Guidance (interim update November 2019), and in particular paragraph 8.84.
 It has, however, been decided to recommend a reasonable charge which reflects the cost of providing the accommodation.
 Such a charge is a reasonable charge in terms of section 35(2) of the Housing (Scotland) Act 1987.
-As in previous years, the additional Scottish Government funding received in the Council's settlement for the management fee is not being passed on to this service. - 4.3 The cost of the provision of the pool of temporary furnished flats in 2022/23 to be met by rental income is £14m.
-The proposed average (2 Apartment) rent charge is therefore £159.83, an increase of £3.90 (2.5%) on 2021/22.
+The cost of the provision of the pool of temporary furnished flats in 2025/26 to be met by rental income is £17.275m.
+The proposed average (2 Apartment) rent charge is therefore £188.39, an increase of £9.38 (5.2%) on 2024/25.
 This charge will have limited adjustments for different sized properties.